 Step 1: Open Google docs in your browser

 Step 2: Open a new document.
 You can do it like File -> New.

 Step 3: Now move the cursor to the Add-ons option on the top.

 Step 4: Then select Get add-ons

 Step 5: From the list of add-ons type something like “work schedule” to fetch matching results.

 Step 6: Even if something is not available, you can select the Template Gallery add-on.
-This add-on consists of a wide range of calendar templates such as Monthly Budget Calendar, Academic Calendars, Holiday planner, Shift Work Calendar, Meal Planner, and Yearly Schedule of Events, etc.
+This add-on consists of a wide range of calendar templates such as Monthly Budget Calendars, Academic Calendars, Holiday planners, Shift Work Calendars, Meal Planners, and Yearly Schedules of Events, etc.

-You can chose one from the available choices.
+You can choose one from the available choices.